 '''

 function voteFor(option) {

 var request = new XMLHttpRequest();

-request.open("PUT", "/votes/" + option , true);
+request.open("PUT", "/votes/" + option);

 request.send();

 }

 '''

-It's called by user interaction (voting button clicking), it sends a PUT request to the server with the URI /votes/{n}, as defined by the server for the candidate.
+It's called by user interaction (clicking the voting button), it sends a PUT request to the server with the URI /votes/{n}, as defined by the server for the candidate.

-This is a PUT request with no body, the only required data is the URI itself.
+This is a PUT request without a body, the only required data is the URI itself.
 Under REST point of view, votes is a resource collection and {n} a resource (candidate number).
-Because the only use case for PUT (update) over a candidate is casting a vote, there is no real need to provide any data on PUT requests.
+Because the only use case for PUT over a candidate is casting a vote, there is no real need to provide any data on PUT requests.

 Also bear in mind that, in this server implementation, PUT requests processing assumes there's no body, if a PUT request with a body is sent, the server will crash.

 The server is designed to provide web services strictly for this consumers.

-Result - the web page
+Results - the web page